 WHITE SHEET.
 The list of bills eligible for consideration to be moved to the Green Sheet by the Senate Rules Committee.
 Pulls from the White Sheet to the Green Sheet do not require a vote.
 Similar to the House Rules Review Calendar.

 WITHDRAW A MOTION.
 To recall or remove a motion according to parliamentary procedure.

 WITHIN THE BAR.
-Refers either to a legislator's presence within the bar of the house or to his or her physical presence on the floor of the Legislature.
+Refers to a legislator's physical presence on the floor of the Legislature.